Dev-P-L/Sentiment-Analysis--Amazon-Reviews/README.md

 In progress
 ## Executive Summary

+ This is sentiment analysis about an Amazon data sample provided in the UCI Machine Learning Repository.1,000 reviews have received sentiment orientation, i.e. "positive" or "negative".
+The challenge in this project is maximize accuracy on predicting sentiment orientation on a validation set of one third.
+Accuracy is representative since prevalence of positive sentiment orientation is 50 %.
+ An accuracy level of 84 % has been  reached on the validation set at the end of a three-tier analysis.

 First, Natural Language Processing has been conducted in terms of lowercasing, punctuation removal, stemming, tokenization and bag of words,